meltyourface/blank/posts/Spirit/Dream-Grimoire-Recording-Interpreting-Spiritual-Visions/index.md

 ## Nocturnal Visions & Spirit Whispers – A Dream Grimoire

-Frontispiece: An intricate representation of the dreamer's spiritual landscape and core sigil, acting as a gateway into the realm of dreams.
+**Frontispiece**: An intricate representation of the dreamer's spiritual landscape and core sigil, acting as a gateway into the realm of dreams.

 **Table of Contents**